Ridiculous training schedule brings Hannah Bodkin to new level

 “As long as I beat them, the time will come,” Bodkin said.

+Bodkin says her worst stroke is the backstroke.
 She gives the example of, while placing second in the district in the 200 IM as a junior, that South Salem’s Anna Despain sped past her during the backstroke leg, then she passed her back in the breaststroke.

-But Bodkin has placed 11th at the Class 6A state swimming meet the past two years in the individual medley.
+Bodkin has placed 11th at the Class 6A state swimming meet the past two years in the individual medley.

 “When she was in summer league swimming and taking lessons, I thought she would be a butterflier, and for a while the backstroke was her best, but she just started working on breaststroke and fell in love with it, and that’s what pays off,” West Salem coach Dan Evans said.